Gallstones and gallbladder disease

 Percutaneous cholecystostomy is a procedure that may be used in seriously ill patients with severe gallbladder infection who cannot tolerate immediate surgery.
 It is also the standard treatment for patients with acalculous cholecystitis (gallbladder inflammation without stones).
 This procedure uses a needle to withdraw fluid from (aspirate) the gallbladder.
 A drainage catheter is inserted through the skin and into the gallbladder while the fluid drains out.
 In some cases, the catheter may be left in place for up to 8 weeks.
 After that time, if possible, laparoscopy or an open cholecystectomy may be performed.
 Without a laparoscopy, recurrence rates with this procedure are high.

 Glasgow RE, Mulvihill SJ.
 Treatment of gallstone disease.
 In: Feldman M, Friedman LS, Brandt LJ, eds.
-Sleisenger and Fordtran's Gastrointestinal and Liver Disease: Pathophysiology/Diagnosis/Management.
-10th ed.
-Philadelphia, PA: Elsevier Saunders; 2016:chap 66.
+Sleisenger and Fordtran's Gastrointestinal and Liver Disease.
+11th ed.
+Philadelphia, PA: Elsevier; 2021:chap 66.